x-govuk/govuk-eleventy-plugin/docs/get-started.md

 layout: page
 title: My first page
 ---
-This is my first page, built using Eleventy and `govuk-eleventy-plugin`.
+This is my first page, built using Eleventy and `@x-govuk/govuk-eleventy-plugin`.
 ```

 Create a file named `index.md` file to the root directory of your project, and add the above content.